Are you seeking the right way to find a good job in the UK from Nigeria?

 You can apply for Indefinite Leave to Remain in the UK and receive permanent residency if you meet certain criteria.

-If your application is approved, you will be able to live in the UK without facing any immigration restrictions, but you will not be able to hold a UK passport or vote until you obtain citizenship.
+If your application is approved, you will live in the UK facing no immigration restrictions, but you cannot hold a UK passport or vote until you get citizenship.

-To be eligible for permanent residency, you must have lived legally in the UK for at least five years and spent no more than 180 days outside the country in the previous year.
+To be eligible for permanent residency, you must have lived legally in the UK for at least five years and spent only 180 days outside the country in the previous year.

-You must also demonstrate command of the English language and knowledge of British culture.
+You must also show command of the English language and knowledge of British culture.

 Getting an Online UK Job